ShaneHarvey/specifications/source/transactions/transactions.rst

   `GraphViz
   source <https://gist.github.com/ShaneHarvey/635386b681ebf85abebc5b69b24f47f2>`__)

-When a ClientSession is created it starts in the “no transaction” state.
+When a ClientSession is created it starts in the "no transaction" state.
-Starting, committing, and aborting a transaction transitions the session between the “starting transaction”, "transaction in progress", "transaction committed", and “transaction aborted” states.
+Starting, committing, and aborting a transaction transitions the session between the "starting transaction", "transaction in progress", "transaction committed", and "transaction aborted" states.
 If the session is in the "transaction aborted" or "transaction committed" state, then any operation using the session (besides commitTransaction and abortTransaction) MUST reset the session state to "no transaction".

-Note that “error” is not a state, it represents throwing an error due to an invalid operation.
+Note that "error" is not a state, it represents throwing an error due to an invalid operation.
 When such errors are thrown the session state is unchanged.